-Well, It means that from now on the Bathurst lap-record chase will need to come in either the Bathurst 12-Hour, Bathurst 1000 or Bathurst 6 Hour – or any one of the supports racing at those events.
+Well, It means that from now on the Bathurst lap-record chase will need to come in either the Bathurst 12-Hour, Bathurst 1000, Bathurst International or Bathurst 6 Hour – or any one of the supports racing at those events.

 It won’t be able to come during the Challenge Bathurst sprint event each November because while it is competitive, it is not a race.

-This closing of a regulatory loophole ends teams taking advantage of ‘sprint’ style events at Mount Panorama to chase records.
+This closing of a regulatory loophole ends teams taking advantage of ‘sprint’ style events (classified as ‘Speed’ events by CAMS) at Mount Panorama to chase records.

 The Audi team made no secret of their attack on the record last November, saving sticky Pirelli rubber and pulling the mandated Balance of Performance restrictions from the cars that they would otherwise have to use during the Bathurst 12 Hour.